nearform/heap-profiler/README.md

 - `generateHeapSnapshot([options], [callback])`: Generates a heap dump

   - `destination`: The path where to store the snapshot.
 The default will be a `.heapsnapshot` in the current directory.
+  - `runGC`: If to run the garbage collector before taking the snapshot.
+The default is `false` and it is ignored if the process is not started with the `--expose-gc` flag.

 - `generateHeapSamplingProfile([options], [callback])`: Generates a heap sampling profiler.
 The valid options are: